Spotted Lanternfly Public Meetings

 The public can do a great deal to stop the spread of this invasive insect.
 Learn more at a public meeting near you.
 Select an available date and location from the dropdown.

 Don't see a meeting coming up in your community?
-Request a local meeting using our online form.
+Call your local Penn State Extension office to request a meeting.

 - How to identify spotted lanternfly